zhoudavidwi21/charging-station-app/README.md

 ## Workflow
-- You can input a customer id into the UI and click “Generate Invoice”
+- You can input a customer id into the UI and click *Create Invoice*
 - A HTTP Request calls the REST-based API
 - The application starts a new data gathering job
-- When the data is gathered, it gets send to the PDF generator
+- When the data is gathered, it gets sent to the PDF generator
 - The PDF generator generates the invoice and saves it on the file system
-- The UI checks every couple seconds if the invoice is available
+- Upon clicking *Show Status* it shows various information on the response and displays a download link to the PDF.

 ## Specifications